EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 Protobuf
 --------

-The actual packet definitions are located under ``yeti_comms/protobuf``.
+The actual packet definitions are located under ``ad-acevse22kwz-kit_comms/protobuf``.

-``hi2lo.proto`` contains all messages that can be sent from EVerest to Yeti while ``lo2hi.proto`` defines all messages that Yeti sends to EVerest.
+``ad-acevse22kwz-kit.proto`` contains all messages that can be sent by EVerest and AD-ACEVSE22KWZ-KIT.

-Refer to these files for an up to date definition as they may change frequently.
+Refer to these files for an up-to-date definition as they may change frequently.

 To generate the C code nanopb is used: